harrishyesuraj/python-pygame-game/README.md

 ## Academic Project (First Year)

-This project is a basic 2D game developed using Python and the Pygame library as part of my first-year academic coursework.
+This project is a basic 2D game PONG developed using Python and the Pygame library as part of my first-year academic coursework.

 ## Features